reactjs/react.dev/src/content/reference/react-dom/preinitModule.md

 #### Parameters {/*parameters*/}

 * `href`: a string.
-The URL of the module you want to download and exeucute.
+The URL of the module you want to download and execute.
 * `options`: an object.
 It contains the following properties:
   *  `as`: a required string.
 It must be `'script'`.
   *  `crossOrigin`: a string.
 The [CORS policy](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/crossorigin) to use.
 Its possible values are `anonymous` and `use-credentials`.